 If the Company is required to return significant amounts of cash collateral on short notice and is forced to sell securities to meet the return obligation, it may have difficulty selling such collateral that is invested in securities in a timely manner, be forced to sell securities in a volatile or illiquid market for less than what otherwise would have been realized in normal market conditions, or both.
-The estimated fair value of the securities on loan related to the cash collateral on open at September 30, 2023 March 31, 2024 was \$699 \$568 million, primarily comprised of U.S. government and agency securities which, if put back to the Company, could be immediately sold to satisfy the cash requirement.
+The estimated fair value of the securities on loan related to the cash collateral on open at September 30, 2024 was \$ 624 million, primarily comprised of U.S. government and agency securities which, if put back to the Company, could be immediately sold to satisfy the cash requirement.

-The reinvestment portfolio acquired with the cash collateral consisted principally of fixed maturity securities (including agency RMBS, ABS, U.S. government and agency securities, U.S. and foreign corporate securities, non-agency RMBS and CMBS) with 58% 54% invested in agency RMBS, U.S. government and agency securities agency RMBS and cash and cash equivalents at September 30, 2023 March 31, 2024.
+The reinvestment portfolio acquired with the cash collateral consisted principally of fixed maturity securities (including agency RMBS, ABS, U.S. and foreign corporate securities, U.S. government and agency securities, non-agency RMBS and CMBS) with 52 % invested in agency RMBS, U.S. government and agency securities and cash and cash equivalents at September 30, 2024.
 If the securities on loan or the reinvestment portfolio become less liquid, the Company has the liquidity resources of most of its general account available to meet any potential cash demands when securities on loan are put back to the Company.